-Incidental contact with or exposure to someone who is COVID-positive is generally low risk and not deemed a close contact.
-Examples of scenarios that would likely not lead to being a close contact:
+Incidental exposure to someone who is COVID-positive is generally low risk and not deemed a close contact.
+Examples of scenarios that would likely not lead to being a close contact include:

 - Passing in the hallway;

-- Having a short conversation, wearing masks, and more than 6 feet apart;
+- Having a short conversation, wearing masks, and being more than 6 feet apart;

 - Secondary contacts, i.e., close contacts of close contacts